 The bank has always felt the need to adapt itself to the latest technologies and in a way help the customers in the best way possible.
 They are the first cooperative bank to make UPI live.
 The bank also boasts award-winning mobile applications and payment systems.
 Both of these make transactions and banking easier for the account holders.

 Although in recent years, the bank has not performed as per expectations and has been in the news for all the wrong reasons, the bank still holds its place as one of the dependable cooperative banks.
 This is the youngest bank to have been awarded the scheduled bank status by the Reserve Bank of India.

 The bank has registered a profit of Rs 99.69 crore in the year 2019, which helps make them one of the most profitable banks in the nation.
 Although some wrong decisions and mismanagement have led the company to some distress in recent times, hopefully, the company will come out of it very soon.

 8. Janata Cooperative Bank

 The bank is one of the fewest to have started its operations from outside Mumbai.
 This bank was founded in Malleshwaram, Bangalore.
 The bank has had some of the prominent names of the nation associated with them.
-They are relied on as one of the most transparent banks which follow the footsteps to help themselves accomplish new goals as a co-operative bank.
+They are relied on as one of the most transparent banks which follow in their footsteps to help themselves accomplish new goals as a cooperative bank.